patzly/grocy-android/app/src/main/assets/README.md

 - open food facts implementation for product naming with barcode
 - help page with note that all buttons can be long pressed to get a tip
 - translation contribution
-- open new issue in feedback bottom sheet
 - Batch consume: icon action for opening product
 - create and edit shopping lists
 - extended product edit